ik78evah/SSAS/README.md

 # duckburg-traffic-light-control-gruppe-8 Project
 In this project, the traffic lights at three intersections should be managed.
 Each intersection has four vehicle traffic lights and eight pedestrian traffic lights, as shown below.
-Autonomous vehicles should be able to request the state of the traffic light.
+Autonomous vehicles should be able to request the state a traffic light.
 Emergency vehicles and the mayor's car should be able to request a green light with priority for the emergency vehicle.
 All systems have to be safe for all users and robust against cyberattacks.
 ![Intersection](https://github.com/ik78evah/SSAS/assets/73646817/2192415c-da65-4790-a680-bfe1dc0de0a8)